 The platform does not have a Secondary Market; however, you can sell your loan back to Monethera at any time.
 Keep in mind that this is a relatively expensive option since they keep 5% to 10% of the amount as a commission for this service.

 There is this 5% to 10% penalty if you wish to sell the loan back to Monethera before maturity but, other than that, there are no additional fees that they charge.

 The sign-up process is pretty standard and within range of what you should expect.
 You can click on this link (by doing that you will also earn 0.5% cashback for the first 180 days) and follow the steps on the registration page.
 You will also be required verify your phone number with a text message but not to upload any identification documents until you want to make a withdraw.

 The platform offers a compelling investment opportunity because it combines high yields, a well-structured buyback guarantee, and a generous sign-up bonus.
 Now let’s talk about the negative; the platform is brand new, and that comes with an inherent risk.
 The early exit fee is also pretty steep, so if you decide to invest, make sure that you will keep the investment till maturity.

 Monethera Promo Bonus

 As I said earlier, this is an unbiased Monethera review.
 However, if you would like to try out the platform; I would welcome it if you could use my referral link which provides you with a €5 bonus and an exclusive 0.5% cashback from each investment made during your first 180 days on the platform.

-You have to use promo code “p2pincome” during registration to qualify for the 360-day cashback (Yeap, almost a full year) instead of the standard 90-day.
+You have to also use promo code “p2pincome” during registration to qualify for the 360-day cashback (Yeap, almost a full year) instead of the standard 90-day.
 This code can only be used up to 25 times.
 When 25 people sign up I will remove it unless renewed by Monethera.